systemd-cron/systemd-cron/README.md

 A typical configuration for the latest systemd would be:

-    $ ./configure --enable-yearly
+    $ ./configure

+(the default settings are a common ground between what is seen on current Arch/Debian/Gentoo packaging)

 If you only want the generator (you'll have to provide your own `/etc/crontab` to drive /etc/cron.daily/ etc...):

-    $ ./configure --enable-boot=no --enable-hourly=no --enable-daily=no --enable-weekly=no --enable-monthly=no
+    $ ./configure --enable-boot=no --enable-hourly=no --enable-daily=no --enable-weekly=no --enable-monthly=no --enable-yearly=no

 ### Caveat